verrazzano/docs/content/en/docs/uninstall/backup/backup.md

 The operator creates the backup file, in the `*.tar.gz` format, and stores it in the location configured in the `storageLocation` field.

-When backup is complete, then rancher backup operator creates a file on th S3 Compatible Object store.
+When the backup is complete, then the rancher-backup operator creates a file on the S3 Compatible Object store.

-The filename can be retrieved as shown below:
+You can retrieve the file name as shown:

 ```shell
 $ kubectl get backups.resources.cattle.io rancher-backup-test